-According to the 2017 Verizon Data Breach Investigations Report, more than 80% of data breaches happen as a result of cybercriminals stealing data.
-However, according to our survey, 56% of respondents said they do not have user-access levels in place for systems that are used to process personal data.
+According to the 2017 Verizon Data Breach Investigations Report, more than 80% of data breaches happen because of cyber criminals stealing data.
+But according to our survey, 56% of respondents said they do not have user-access levels in place for systems used to process personal data.

-Meanwhile, 55% of businesses do not have end-to-end email encryption for sensitive data in place; a rather worrying fact in light of the General Data Protection Regulation (GDPR) requirements.
+Meanwhile, 55% of businesses do not have end to end email encryption for sensitive data in place, a rather worrying fact in light of the General Data Protection Regulation (GDPR) requirements.